White-belted ruffed lemurs

 Varecia variegata subcincta

-The white-belted ruffed lemur is the third-largest of the lemur family and the largest of our lemurs here at Discover Madagascar.
+The white-belted ruffed lemur is the third-largest of the lemur family and the largest of our lemurs here at Wild Place Project.
 We're home to a male and female, Hebus and Ihosy.
 In 2015 Redrow Homes

 kindly built their new home in Discover Madagascar

-This lemur has a complex social structure and is known for its loud, raucous calls.
-They also live in female dominated groups.
+White-belted ruffed lemurs have a complex social structure and are known for their loud, raucous calls.
+They also live in female-dominated groups.
 In captivity, they can live up to 36 years.
 Although females usually give birth to twins, females do not always reproduce successfully every year.

-These lemurs are frugivorous, with a diet consisting mainly of ripe fruit in the wild, although nectar, flowers, leaves and some seeds are eaten as well.
-Although it appears that only a small number of tree species are exploited for their fruit.
+These lemurs are frugivorous, meaning they mainly eat ripe fruit in the wild, although nectar, flowers, leaves and some seeds are eaten as well.
+They seem to prefer the fruit from only a small number of tree species.

-Larger communities often split into smaller core-groups during times of the year when food is scarce which enhances foraging opportunities for each individual lemur.
+Larger communities often split into smaller core-groups during times of the year when food is scarce, which improves foraging opportunities for each individual lemur.

 Found in Madagascar, white-belted ruffed lemurs prefer lowland rainforest.
 They spend most of their time in the high canopy of the seasonal rainforests on the eastern side of the island.